 Department of Geology

-Head of the Department: Prof. Shiva Kumar
+Head: Prof. Shiva Kumar

 Phone: +91 – 9436149162

 The Department of Geology at Mizoram University was started in July 2002.
 At present the Department is running with seven faculty with two Professors (One is on lien as a Vice Chancellor of Dr. H.S.G University, Sagar), 1 Associate Professor and 4 Assistant Professors.
 The Department is offering the Choice Based Credit System (CBCS) of four semesters M.Sc.
-Degree and Ph.D. programmes as per the UGC Ph.D. norms of 2016.
+Degree and Ph.D. programmes as per the UGC Ph.D. norms updated time to time.
 The Ph.
 D. Programme was introduced in the year 2005, with a view to generate and to analyse in-situ data and for in depth understanding of the problems faced by the society.
 The Center of Petroleum Exploration is attached to the Department of Geology till it’s independent functioning.

 The Department is being supported by the DST, Government of India under FIST programme and National Facility for Palaeomagnetic Laboratory.
 The main objective of the department is to produce the skill and competent persons in technical and research in the inter-disciplinary areas of Geological Sciences.
 The department is committed to address the various fundamental and challenging problems of Earth Sciences in this region.
 At the same time, it remains sensitive to the problems of geological nature affecting the society.